 Issue: Insurance companies often use consumer credit information in determining if they will offer a consumer automobile or homeowners' insurance policy and how much that policy will cost.
 A credit-based insurance score is a rating based in whole or in part on a consumer's credit information.
 Credit-based insurance scores use certain elements of a person's credit history to predict how likely they are to have an insurance loss.
 Credit-based insurance scores were introduced by the Fair Isaac Corporation (FICO) in the early 1990s.
-According to FICO, approximately 95% of auto insurers and 85% of homeowners' insurers use credit-based insurance scores in states where it is a legally allowed underwriting or risk classification factor.
+FICO estimates approximately 95% of auto insurers and 85% of homeowners' insurers use credit-based insurance scores in states where it is a legally allowed underwriting or risk classification factor.

 Overview: Insurers use credit-based insurance scores primarily in underwriting and rating of consumers.
 Underwriting is the process by which the insurer determines whether a consumer is eligible for coverage and rating is the process that determines how much premium to charge a consumer.
 The credit-based insurance score models used by insurers are designed to predict the risk of loss.
 Insurers use credit-based insurance scores for underwriting to assign consumers to a pool based on risk and then for rating by deciding how to adjust the premium up or down.

 Insurers argue that the use of credit-based insurance scores is necessary to properly evaluate risk and charge individual policyholders rates that most closely align with their true risk.
 They also note that not using credit-based insurance scores could result in subsidies from lower-risk individuals bearing some of the costs from higher-risk individuals.

 Typically states will not allow credit-based insurance scores to be used as the sole basis for increasing rates or denying, cancelling or not renewing policies.
 Some states prohibit credit-based insurance scores being used as the sole basis in underwriting or rating decisions.
 Some states require insurers to notify applicants or insureds that adverse credit-related decisions have been taken regarding pending applications or existing coverage based on the consumer's credit score.
 A few states, (Georgia, Hawaii, Maryland, Oregon, and Utah), have established prohibitions on the use of credit information in rate regulation processes.